 The Irreducible Glory of a Human Life

-** SPOILER ALERT for A Tale of Two Cities, The Awakening, The Sorrows of Young Werther, and Death of a Salesman.
+This article contains spoilers for A Tale of Two Cities, The Awakening, The Sorrows of Young Werther, and Death of a Salesman.
 Lately, the topic of suicide, or more accurately, the story of suicide, has unintentionally permeated my reading.
-It has been cast in many forms from the not so suicidal yet still self-inflicted death of...
+It has been cast in many forms, from the not so suicidal, yet still self-inflicted death...
 Continue Reading →

 Tim Keller’s Argument from Rational Meaning

-Previously, I’ve written on a strategy for evangelism called Subversive Fulfillment.
-Essentially this method, following the lines of thought presented in I Corinthians 1 and Acts 17, seeks to both confront and connect with unbelievers.
-In a real way, it respects their humanity, and seeks to “become all things to all men that [we] may...
+Previously, I wrote about a strategy for evangelism called Subversive Fulfillment.
+Essentially, this method, following the pattern presented in I Corinthians 1 and Acts 17, seeks to both confront and connect with unbelievers.
+In a real way, it respects their humanity, and seeks to “become all things to all men, so that [we] may by...
 Continue Reading →